Pfizer defends 'powerhouse' Astra deal as CEO braces for grilling

 It also took a swipe at AstraZeneca's go-it-alone strategy by arguing that Britain's second biggest pharmaceuticals business lacked the financial muscle to make the most of its experimental medicines.

-"Looming patent expiries and near term revenue losses jeopardise its ability to deliver on its very promising pipeline," Pfizer said in a written submission to a parliamentary committee.
+"Looming patent expiries and near term revenue losses jeopardize its ability to deliver on its very promising pipeline," Pfizer said in a written submission to a parliamentary committee.

 Pfizer's Scottish-born Chief Executive Ian Read faces tough questions from British lawmakers on Tuesday about his plans to acquire AstraZeneca - a deal driven in large part by Pfizer's wish to cut its tax bill.